smartrplace/smartr-efficiency/MultiBuilding.md

 ### Operational cost overall/year
 `operationalCost`
 Project-specific operational cost per year in EUR.
 These cost are added to the yearly cost determined via parameters.

+### Other initial cost
+`otherInitialCost`
+Project-specific initial cost that shall be added to the general costProjectBase defined in the parameters.
+This can also summarize initial cost from buildings, hardware, software development etc. that cannot be represented elsewhere in this calculator.

 ### Hardware components for buildings selected
 `buildingComponents`